 We have run Bearpits Saturdays in an empty shop in Gravesend’s St George’s Shopping Centre.
 This was organised by Chris Yates and Fiona Boundy, with Steven Hintches creating the bikes themselves… They declared an amnesty for unwanted old bikes, and gathered them up.
 The aim was to create an alternative fleet of bikes for Gravesend (a counterpoint to London’s corporate bank bikes), to stage a mass cycle ride from the city centre into the cyclopark and to highlight the need for a proper cycle path between the two locations.
 Hundreds of people came into the project over a few weeks.
 I proposed a bike workshop might exist one day as part of the park.

-We had a petition and got more than 150 signatures for the traffic free path from the town centre to the new Cyclopark.
-Peter Henshaw of Sustrans helped to work out the best options away from traffic.
-You can sign the online petition
+We had a petition and got about 150 signatures for the traffic free path from the town centre to the new Cyclopark.
+Peter Henshaw of Sustrans helped to work out the best options away from traffic. online petition.

 Later I worked on what I called the sub-plot, a series of unannounced events in various public places, roads and paths… I have explored the myth of Ulysses and the Cyclops, gigantic-ness, monstrosity, through conglomerate figures, half human half machine, underpinned by the presence in our lives of the internal combustion engine.
 I have been thinking about fire, about regeneration, development, and conversely about system collapse and destruction.
 There were riots in London and other cities in the UK this summer.
 I invited Jonny Hoskins, a stilt walker to walk the entire length of the park, and Lina Jungergard, a firebreather to blow flames beside the motorway.